adelagar/DeployMultipleServers/README.md

 ### The solution is intended for deploying either production or development workloads in Azure Commercial and Azure Government.
 ### Please note that at the end of the virtual machine name I am appending a "-" and the next ordinal number.
 Example Server-1, Server-2, etc.
 ### We are adding a route table, network security group, and availability set for the virtual machines that are being deployed.
 Please configure these objects as you see fit and associate with either the virtual network or virtual machine.
-### You will also have the ability to choose a data disk of various sizes starting from 4 Gib to 1024 Gib with a total of 32 disks.
+### You will also have the ability to choose a data disk of various sizes with a total of 32 disks.
 ### We are providing the most popular server SKU's available.
 Please vaidate before using this solution accelerator that the region you are planning on deploying has the virtual machine SKU.
 ### Feel free to use this solution, edit, and add functionality as you see fit.
 This solution is being provided "as is" for the greater technical community with no guarantees.
 ### Use the solution with the Azure portal Custom Template Deployment feature or most common pipeline tools.